-BigRep in Education
+Bigrep in Education

-- 3D printing is a powerful tool in education -
+3D printing is a powerful tool in Education

 From the factory to the lab or workshop, our printers can be installed in any working or learning environment.
 The BigRep ONE has a one-meter cubic volume for large-scale 3D printing and an open format to allow numerous users to observe the printing processes.
-The BigRep STUDIO G2 is a fast and powerful 3D printer, which is lighter and compacter than its bigger sibling.
-They are both very easy to handle and allow affordable large-scale 3D printing.
+The BigRep STUDIO G2 is a fast and powerful 3D printer, which is lighter and more compacter than its bigger sibling.
+They are both very easy to operate and allow affordable large-scale 3D printing.

 “People are really amazed by the things they can do with the BigRep, because now they have the possibility to create prototypes without scaling them down, so they can prototypes in real life which is an amazing opportunity for them.” – Markus Lahr, Ph.D. candidate & FabLab Manager at the TH Wildau

 With seven Bigrep systems (2021) at five Universities in Australia and New Zealand, Bigrep has become the go-to supplier for large-format 3D printers.
 Features like the license-free build preparation software 'Blade', the open material architecture, and low maintenance requirements, are making Bigrep an easy choice for Universities as the industry.
 Contact us for more information and pricing.